On a degenerate second order traffic model: existence of discrete evolutions, deterministic many-particle limit and first order approximation: Setting and main results

 We state now the first result of the paper, ensuring existence of solutions to the microscopic traffic scheme.
-We will prove it in Section~\ref{sec:existdiscrete}. \begin{theorem} Under the previous assumptions, there exists a solution $x$ to the microscopic traffic model~\eqref{eq:system} in the sense of Definition~\ref{def:sol} satisfying the following bound on the velocity for $i=0,\ldots,N-1$:
+We will prove it in Section~\ref{sec:existdiscrete}.
+Not surprisingly, since the idea is natural when dealing with degenerate problems \cite{BookDegODE}, our approach relies on a regularization of \eqref{eq:system} and on a careful convergence analysis of the solutions to this approximated problem. \begin{theorem} Under the previous assumptions, there exists a solution $x$ to the microscopic traffic model~\eqref{eq:system} in the sense of Definition~\ref{def:sol} satisfying the following bound on the velocity for $i=0,\ldots,N-1$:

 where we set

 and $\bar\vartheta:=\max\limits_{[0,\bar\rho_\vartheta]}\vartheta$.

 If in addition $x_N$ is strictly increasing and $F$ is positive, then $x_i$ is strictly increasing for all $i=0,\ldots,N-1$. \end{theorem}